thulefog/Caldera/README.md

 This builds on work enabling the iPhone camera as a capture device and channeling to a Metal pipeline creates an explosion of pixel data, a volcano of sorts.

+🚧 NOTE: The foundation models integrated and enabled as user selections are being evaluated and not included or reposed yet.

+The intent is to reduce iOS application bundle footprint while the models and feature sets settle out.
+See the `Reference` section for more details around some of the baseline Foundation Models from Apple.

 # Abstract

 The original context for the code behind the original rough concept proof dates back to workbench learning in 2018 around a Metal based camera pipeline and evolution into early steps with a set of Machine Learning foundation models.